Thai king recovering after surgery

 Bhumibol, the ninth king of the Chakri Dynasty, is a constitutional monarch who made several interventions in the 1970s and 1990s to call for calm during political crises.
 He stayed silent during the latest tumult, which began in November and culminated in a May 22 coup.

-Years of political strife, broadly pitting a Bangkok establishment backed by a coup-prone military against tycoons and politicians allied with former Prime Minister Thaksin Shinawatra, has centered partly around anxiety about royal succession.
+Years of political strife, broadly pitting a Bangkok establishment backed by a coup-prone military against tycoons and politicians allied with former Prime Minister Thaksin Shinawatra, has centred partly around anxiety about royal succession.